Mixture Model Auto-Encoders: Deep Clustering through Dictionary Learning: Generative Model

 \subsection{Parameter Estimation \& Inference for Clustering}

-Using the generative model, we can cluster data by inferring the cluster identity $z$ for each $\bd y$ through the posterior $p(z|\bd y)$.
+With the generative model, we can cluster data by inferring the cluster identity $z$ for each $\bd y$ through the posterior $p(z|\bd y)$.
 This requires estimation of the latent code $\bd x$ and the model parameters $\theta = \{\bd A_1, \ldots, \bd A_K, \bm{\pi}\}$.
-We use the popular expectation-maximization (EM) algorithm~\cite{dempster1977maximum} to simultaneously learn $\theta$ and infer $\{z, \bd x\}$ for every $\bd y$.
-EM fits the model to $\mathcal{Y}$ by alternating between an E-Step and an M-Step, by minimizing a particular loss function $L(\theta)$ until convergence.
-Given the generative model in Eq.~\eqref{model}, we have
+One effective method for accomplishing this goal is the expectation-maximization (EM) algorithm~\cite{dempster1977maximum}.
+EM fits the model to $\mathcal{Y}$ by alternating between an E-Step and an M-Step, by minimizing the following loss function $L(\theta)$ based on Eq. \eqref{model} until convergence:

-The \emph{E-Step} enables computation of $L(\theta)$ by solving for latent variables given a current parameter estimate $\tilde{\theta}$, and the \emph{M-Step} updates the model parameters to a new estimate $\tilde{\theta}^\text{new}$.
-In the next section, we show how the generative model and the loss function can lead to an interpretable deep clustering network.
+The \emph{E-Step} enables computation of $L(\theta)$ by solving for latent variables $\{\bd x, z\}$ given a current parameter estimate $\tilde{\theta}$, and the \emph{M-Step} updates the model parameters to a new estimate $\tilde{\theta}^\text{new}$.
+In the next section, we show how we can use the model and the loss function to derive a deep clustering network.